VS Code

 Installation

-You can get Visual Studio Code from his .
+You can get Visual Studio Code from his official site.
 Once downloaded, drag and drop the application file into your Applications folder.

 Instead of downloading and installing VSCode manually, you can use Homebrew brew cask install visual-studio-code